It is my doody to warn you that this article contains:

 - Pet Poop – Allowing a pet in the kitchen and/or petting an animal before/during food preparation without hand washing is a no-no.

 - Chicken Poop – i.e. Salmonella, which is present on raw chicken meat & in raw eggs, has a high rate of cross-contamination via cooking implements and surfaces.
-It duplicates rapidly at warm room temperature.
+It duplicates rapidly at room temperature.
 It does not easily clean off plastic cutting boards.
-It is on the rise in conventional U.S. chickens.
+It is particularly problematic in conventional U.S. chickens.

 - Mouse or Rat Poop – When these critters invade your ingredients or dry storage areas, they leave their droppings and dander behind.

 - The Poop of the Human Who Prepares the Food – This is the most widespread cause of transmission, mainly due to insufficient hand washing.

 - The Poop of Some Other Human – Beware of people who share your kitchen and bathroom spaces!

 You ESPECIALLY Don’t Want to Serve Turd to:

 – Immuno-Compromised Individuals

 FACT: Chilled chocolate mousse makes the best pretend poop.